Ireland’s ODA Programme

 What we spend

-Irish Aid funds are spent using a mix of funding approaches to support development programmes in our partner countries, the work of international organisations such as the UN or World Bank, and the work of Irish, national and international non governmental organisations.
+Ireland ranks number one in 2019 and 2020 for the most effective aid programme in the Principled Aid Index.
+Funds are spent using a mix of funding approaches to support development programmes in our partner countries, the work of international organisations such as the UN or World Bank, and the work of Irish, national and international non-governmental organisations.
 Irish Aid funding is also used to support emergency and humanitarian crises.

 How we are accountable

 Firstly, we are accountable to the Irish people for how we manage and oversee Ireland’s official aid programme.
 The programme is also subject to the scrutiny of the Oireachtas Foreign Affairs Committee and the Public Accounts Committee.
-And to ensure that funds are well managed and targeted, Irish Aid has strict audit and evaluation systems in place both in Ireland and in our key partner countries.
-Regular audits and evaluations of all programmes are carried out by the Evaluation and Audit Unit of the Department of Foreign Affairs and Trade.
+And to ensure that funds are well managed and targeted, we have stringent audit and evaluation systems in place both in Ireland and in our key partner countries.
+Regular audits and evaluations of all programmes are carried out by the Evaluation and Audit Unit of the Department of Foreign Affairs.

 For more Information

-Visit the Irish Aid website for more information on Ireland’s overseas aid programme.
+Visit the Irish Aid website for more information on Ireland’s official development assistance programme.